HomeSpan/HomeSpan/README.md

 #### Install the Arduino-ESP32 Core

 The Arduino IDE comes with built-in compilers and support for a variety of Arduino boards, such as the Arduino Uno and Arduino Nano.
 However, the IDE does not natively support programming for the ESP32.
 Fortunately, the IDE allows you to download and install *cores* for other micro-controllers, including the ESP32, so  they can be programming from within the Arduino environment.
-See the [Espressif Arduino-ESP32 GitHub page](https://github.com/espressif/arduino-esp32#arduino-core-for-esp32-wifi-chip) for complete instructions on how to install the Arduino-ESP32 core into the Arduino IDE using the [Arduino IDE Board Manager](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).
+See the [Espressif Arduino-ESP32 GitHub page](https://github.com/espressif/arduino-esp32#arduino-core-for-esp32-wifi-chip) for complete instructions on how to easily install the Arduino-ESP32 core into the Arduino IDE using the [Arduino IDE Board Manager](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).

+#### Install HomeSpan

 # HomeSpan Tutorials